CurtisONeal/pyohio_2025_talk/README.md

 # pyohio_2025_talk

+This repo is for the presentation in pdf and slidev formats of my talk presented on  2025_07_29 at CSU, at the 2025 PyOhio conference.

 https://www.pyohio.org/2025/program/talks/a-very-brief-overview-of-pythons-lang-ai-tools-and-two-low-code/

+## About
+A pdf file of the presentation is in the main repo.
+Most people will want this.

+### Slidev
+This talk was presented in sliidev, which is like Powerpoint for people who need to present code, and is written in Javascript run in NodeJS.

+The Slidev componenets that don't duplicate Node_modules are in the repo.
+Please see the slidev_README.md for more details if this is of use.

+# Talk Summary

 ## A Very Brief Overview of Python’s “Lang” AI Tools and Two Low-Code GUI AI Tools: Flowise and n8n
 30 Minute Talk